 cost effective solution

 By supporting individuals under the custody of corrections to transition back into community, Pathways’ program reduces rate of incarceration and saves the state money.
 By providing individuals with acceptable housing and follow-up support, the program breaks the cycle of incarceration.

 Pathways’ approach is cost-effective in comparison to other re-entry programs, without compromising quality and quantity of care and long-term outcomes.

 Apply For Services

-Pathways does not process applications for Housing First.
+Pathways no longer processes online applications for Housing First.
 We participate in Coordinated Entry, which provides referrals from local communities.
 Click here for more information.